apache/creadur-site/README.md

 ```
 This will allow a preview of the release site build at [rat0161](./rat0161)

-### Release Notes / RAT-306
+### RAT-306: Fix errors in release notes

 Make sure that https://creadur.apache.org/rat/RELEASE_NOTES.txt does not yield a 404.

 RAT's changelog consists of 2 versions:
 * [generated changelog of the current release](https://github.com/apache/creadur-rat/blob/master/RELEASE-NOTES.txt)
 * [complete/historical changelog](https://github.com/apache/creadur-rat/blob/master/RELEASE_NOTES.txt)

-Usually it helps to copy over the release-generated version into the subfolder /rat of this project
+Usually it helps to copy over the release-generated version into the subfolder [./rat](/rat) of this project.

 ### Combined release notes

 Make sure to generate a combined changelog that includes the most current release, available under [relase-notes/rat.txt](/release-notes/rat.txt)

-## Local hacking
+## Local development with docker

 The whole page can be started locally with the help of [docker-compose](https://docs.docker.com/compose/) and will provide the contents via http://localhost:8888
-Depending on your docker version this means:
+Depending on your docker version this means in the current repository:
 ```
 $ docker-compose up
 OR